Tony Liscio: San Diego Chargers

 Liscio never played a game for the Chargers because of injuries to his back and hamstrings.
 On September 8, 1971, he was traded to the Miami Dolphins along with a fourth round draft choice (#91-Larry Ball) in exchange for center Carl Mauck.

-Miami Dolphins

-Liscio never played a game for the Miami Dolphins either, because he announced his retirement after the trade became official, rather than reporting to the team.
+He never played a game for the Miami Dolphins either, because he announced his retirement after the trade became official, rather than reporting to the team.

 Dallas Cowboys (second stint)

-In mid-November 1971, Tom Landry called Liscio on Monday November 15 to ask if he could return to the Cowboys to replace injured teammates.
-Liscio reported to the team on Wednesday to start at left tackle against the Washington Redskins on Sunday.
+In 1971, head coach Tom Landry called Liscio on Monday November 15 to ask if he could return to the Cowboys to replace the injured Neely, Forrest Gregg and Don Talbert.
+He reported to the team on Wednesday to start at left tackle against the Washington Redskins on Sunday.
 During the game, Liscio played with injuries to his shoulders and knees.
 Liscio and the Cowboys won the game 13-0 and became the leader in the NFC East.

+He started the last 5 games of the regular season and the playoffs at left tackle.
 At Super Bowl VI, the Cowboys defeated Miami 24-3.
 In that game, Liscio successfully blocked Bill Stanfill, helping Duane Thomas and other running backs register 252 rushing yards.
-Liscio retired after being the runner-up for the NFL Comeback Player of the Year Award.
+He retired at the end of the year.